 Don't try to do it yourself.
 Hire a social media virtual assistant

+There are plenty of trustworthy social media marketing agencies around.
+But if you prefer to do it in-house, you can opt to hire virtually.
 A social media virtual assistant is a remote employee who has expertise in managing social media channels.
 It is way cheaper to hire a virtual assistant than hiring a full-time employee.
 Moreover, by hiring a virtual assistant, you can be assured that the quality of the task would be of high quality than doing it yourself.

 Create a social media calendar